muratk5n/thirdwave/en/README.md

 ---

 1/3 of ppl received Sinovac 2/3 BioNTech afaik..
-High \# of deaths cld be due to that..
+High number of deaths cld be due to that..

 "@business